CPCE-BigDataLab/AnythingLLM/README.md

-# Anythingllm API Integration Tool
+# AnythingLLM API Integration Tool

-This Python script provides a straightforward way to send chat messages to a specific workspace using Anythingllm API.
+This Python script provides a straightforward way to send chat messages to a specific workspace using AnythingLLM API.
 It's designed to facilitate communication and integration for developers looking to incorporate chat functionalities into their applications.

 ## Features